Bookings are essential for all education group visits.

 Suitable for: Best suited to Year 4 and above.

-Please contact our educator to discuss your specific requirements for ECE, Years 1-3, NCEA, Cambridge Syllabus (Classification, Biodiversity and Conservation), wellness or EOTC activities or Tertiary level groups (e.g. environmental management, conservation, travel and tourism).
+Please contact our educator to discuss your local curriculum needs for ECE, Years 1-3, NCEA, Cambridge Syllabus (Classification, Biodiversity and Conservation), wellness or EOTC activities or Tertiary level groups (e.g. environmental management, conservation, travel and tourism).

 Numbers: Minimum of 10 students.
-Maximum of 60 students (per day)
+Maximum of 2 classes (per session).

 Teachers and teacher aides are FREE